 Note: Incoming students are assessed according to the criteria outlined under the GSI award (above) in a general pool.
 If meritorious, a student is offered a funding package that could come from one source, or a combination of sources.
 The package offer from the School will be revised for students who receive tri-council funding (details are included in offers to successful applicants).

-Travel funds are available for graduate students attending conferences/workshops.
+Travel funds are available for graduate students who are presenting as first authors at conferences/workshops.
 Students may claim their expenses using these grants.
-It is advisable to use the KIN Grad travel grant last as students are allowed to claim their expenses up to 12 months after they graduate.
+The KIN Graduate Student travel grant must be used after the FOE and G+PS travel grants have been claimed.
+The KIN Graduate Student travel grant allows students to claim their expenses up to 12 months after their thesis submission.

-- Faculty of Education Grad Student Travel Support
+- Faculty of Education (FOE) Graduate Student Travel Support

-- Faculty of Graduate Studies Grad Student Travel Fund
+- Graduate & Postdoctoral Studies (G+PS) Graduate Student Travel Fund

 Other Avenues to Explore for Financial Assistance